 The CPSL seminar/workshop process involves group work which can be disrupted by the absence of a delegate from any part of the event.
 Participants are therefore required to be in residence on-site throughout the programme and be able to attend all sessions.

 Membership of the Cambridge Sustainability Network is also conditional upon full attendance.

-Please note that all programme participants are responsible for arranging their own visa for entry into the UK, should one be required.
+Please note that all programme participants are responsible for arranging their own visa, should one be required.
 CPSL can provide an official invitation letter for the programme in order to facilitate the obtaining of a visa specifically for the dates on which the programme takes place.
 If you will require this, please contact us no less than four weeks prior to the programme date.

 Programme places are to be guaranteed with a purchase order number or credit card details.
 Invoices are payable within 30 days of invoice date.

 On certain programmes, a limited number of bursaries are available to support the participation of delegates from developing or emerging economies, or from the public sector or NGOs who would otherwise be unable to participate.

 In the event that a delegate wishes to cancel after he/she has been accepted on to the seminar, he/she shall be liable to the University for the fee unless the place can be refilled.
 Substitutions are not automatic; each proposed substitution must be reviewed by the Selection Panel.
 If you wish to cancel and we are unable to fill your place, fees will not be refunded.
 However, a 25% discount on a place at a subsequent seminar will be offered, subject to availability of places.

 Unfortunately it is not possible to cater for accompanying spouses or other guests.
 The seminars are very intensive, and numbers of participants restricted, thus only delegates and speakers may attend the sessions.